|

 a house he had just finished

-robbing by way of the
+robbing by way of the garage

-garage door.
-He was not
+door.
+He was not able to

-able to get the garage
+get the garage door to go

-door to go up since the
+up since the automatic door

-was malfunctioning.
-He
+opener was malfunctioning.

-could not reenter the
+He could not reenter the

-house because the door
+house because the door connecting

-connecting the house and
+the house and garage locked

-pulled it shut.
-The family
+when he pulled it shut.

-was on vacation and Mr.
+The family was on vacation

-Dickson found himself
+and Mr. Dickson found himself

 locked in the garage for